amininger/pysoarlib/README.md

 Recursively explores all working memory reachable from the given root_id (up to max_depth), builds up a graph structure representing all that information.

-Note: max_depth is optional (defauls to no depth limit), and the function is smart about handling cycles (will not recurse forever)
+Note: max_depth is optional (defaults to no depth limit), and the function is smart about handling cycles (will not recurse forever)

 ```
 # Returns a WMNode object wrapping the root_id and containing links to children